|Credit: Marius Scarlat | Dreamstime|

 A digital monitor does the inflation and deflation and recording of the systolic and diastolic heart rates.

-The dangers of high blood pressure include hardening of the arteries, or atherosclerosis, stroke, and the development of heart disease.
+The dangers of high blood pressure include hardening of the arteries, or atherosclerosis, kidney disease and heart disease.
+High blood pressure can also result in stroke, either because of a blocked arteries or a burst in a blood vessel.

 Low blood pressure, known as hypotension, can also cause health problems such as fainting and dizziness.
 Quick, dramatic drops in blood pressure can reduce the adequate blood supply to the brain.
 Most of the time, hypotension goes undetected and is typically not dangerous unless it produces symptoms.